sil-org/policy-dgm/041-council.md

 ## Data Governance Council Composition and Roles

-The Data Governance Council consists of representatives from key departments to ensure diverse perspectives.
+The Data Governance Council consists of representatives from the key departments of Finance, HR, and AIM to ensure diverse perspectives.
 Members are appointed by the executive leadership and serve for a term of two years, with the possibility of renewal.
 Brief descriptions of the roles are as follows:

 - **Executive Sponsor**: A senior leader (e.g., CEO or Deputy Director) who provides strategic oversight, champions data governance initiatives, and aligns them with organizational goals.
 - **Data Governance Lead**: Coordinates council activities, facilitates meetings, and acts as the primary point of contact for data governance issues; responsible for tracking progress on data-related projects.